ajitgoel/Notes/Azure-203Exam/ExamQuestionsDump.md

 - A. a single property value that does not appear frequently in the documents
 - B. a value containing the collection name
 - C. a single property value that appears frequently in the documents
-- D. a concatenation of multiple property values with a random suffix appended
+- ==D. a concatenation of multiple property values with a random suffix appended==
-- E. a hash suffix appended to a property value
+- ==E. a hash suffix appended to a property value==

 [Hide Solution](https://www.examtopics.com/exams/microsoft/az-204/view/8/#) [  Discussion  **1**](https://www.examtopics.com/exams/microsoft/az-204/view/8/#)